21-Coding/Portfolio/README.md

 ## Known Bugs

-_{Buttons are not fully funv }_
+_Buttons are not fully funv _

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_Let people know what to do if they run into any issues or have questions, ideas or concerns.
+Encourage them to contact you or make a contribution to the code._

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
+_Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+If you did something really cool using only HTML, point that out._

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+*Determine the license under which this application can be used.
+See below for more details on licensing.*

-Copyright (c) 2016 **_{List of contributors or company name}_**
+Copyright (c) 2016 **_List of contributors or company name_**